MayankGupta-dev08/LearningJava/src/main/resources/docker-notes/docker-notes.md

 docker volumes
 ```

-### To run the container for a particular docker image
+### To run a container using a particular docker image

 - External/Host port that we have used `9090` and Internal/Container port is `9191`
 - Here we have used image `userapp` and its tag is `2.0.1`